eedunoh/secure_data_vault/README.md

 # secure_data_vault
-This repo contains files needed to deploy a highly secure web application for storing static files on AWS with automated CI/CD (Github Actions), and Iac (Terraform))
+This repo contains files needed to deploy a highly secure and containerized data/file vault for storing static files on AWS with fully integrated CI/CD (Github Actions), and Iac (Terraform)